-So the next time you’re tempted to make an impulse buy, ask yourself the same thing.
-Once you start assigning a value to your time, it gets a lot easier to avoid wasteful spending.
+Most of the time, the answer is going to be no. Once you start assigning a value to your time, it gets a lot easier to avoid wasteful spending.

-Then look at everything you spend for the month and start putting intentional thinking to work.
+First, you go back to your single mom budget to review your expenses.
+Then, you look at everything you spend for the month and start putting intentional thinking to work.

-Challenge yourself to find $50 a month to save, $25, whatever you can siphon off from your spending.
+Challenge yourself to find $50 a month to save, $25, or whatever you can siphon off from your spending.